iMoonLab/Hyper-YOLO/README.md

 # Export
 Here is an example code for exporting an ONNX model.
-If you need to export other formats, please refer to our sample code and the YOLOv8 documentation.
+If you need to export other formats, please refer to our example code and the YOLOv8 documentation.
 ```bash
 python ultralytics/utils/export_onnx.py
 ```